robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 use :option:`--critical` and/or :option:`--noncritical` also with it::

   # Use rebot to create new log and report from the output created during execution
-  pybot --critical regression --outputdir all my_tests.html rebot --name Smoke --include smoke --critical regression --outputdir smoke all/output.xml
+  robot --critical regression --outputdir all my_tests.html rebot --name Smoke --include smoke --critical regression --outputdir smoke all/output.xml

   # No need to use --critical/--noncritical when no log or report is created
-  jybot --log NONE --report NONE my_tests.html rebot --critical feature1 output.xml
+  robot --log NONE --report NONE my_tests.html rebot --critical feature1 output.xml

 __ `By tag names`_